StartupBlink's new index examines the business environment for innovators in 125 countries along 3 pillars:

 TOP 5% universites

-There has been a consistent increase in public investment in Research and development.
+There has been a consistent increase in public investment in research and development.

 Between the years 2000 and 2022, total research and development expenditures have tripled (in PPP USD).